 - 2 tbsp. cider vinegar

-Mix the above ingredients in a bowl until smooth and consistent.
-Apply a quarter-sized amount to your hair.
-Massage gently all over your scalp and focus on covering your scalp all over.
-Let the mixture nourish your scalp and hair for 3-5 minutes (I do 5) before washing out thoroughly.
+Mix the above ingredients in a bowl until the paste becomes smooth and consistent.
+Apply a quarter-sized amount of castor oil on scalp and massage gently all over your head.
+Let the paste nourish your scalp and hair for 3-5 minutes (I do 5) before washing out thoroughly.

 2. Simple hair mask for a healthy scalp